Current as of: December 21, 2024 - 12:12

 The trip ends after breakfast today.
 However, if you’d like a little longer to explore, speak to your sales representative about extending your stay.

-This trip includes one or more nights over 11,480ft (3,500m) above sea level, where there is a genuine risk of being affected by acute mountain sickness (AMS).
-If left untreated, AMS can be life-threatening.
-We expect most clients to experience some mild symptoms of altitude sickness, such as headaches, shortness of breath while walking or sleeplessness.
-Our leaders are trained to identify symptoms of severe AMS and if a client requires extra care, arrangements such as rapid descent, will be made immediately.
+Altitude Warning: This trip includes one or more nights over 9,845ft (3,000m) above sea level, where there is a genuine risk of being affected by acute altitude illnesses; if left untreated, this can be life-threatening.
+Most should expect to experience some mild symptoms of altitude sickness, such as headaches, shortness of breath or sleeplessness.
+Our leaders are trained to identify symptoms of severe altitude illnesses and, if a customer requires extra care, arrangements such as a rapid descent will be made.

-Several medical conditions or medications can reduce your body’s ability to acclimatise.
-This may affect your performance and make you more susceptible to AMS.
-If you are worried about any pre-existing conditions, such as heart conditions, or your overall physical ability, you must seek medical advice prior to booking.
-The drug Diamox (also known as acetazolamide and normally only available on prescription) has been shown to aid acclimatisation in some individuals, and therefore may reduce the risk of AMS.
-Clients considering using Diamox should speak to their doctor about the drug, its side-effects and a prescription.
-While we endeavour to assist all our clients in achieving their goals, there may be times when your leader decides to delay or stop your ascent based on your overall condition or the onset of AMS.
+Several medical conditions or medications can affect a person’s ability to acclimatise, making them more susceptible to acute altitude illnesses.
+Those with pre-existing conditions, such as heart or lung conditions, those who have suffered with altitude sickness before, or those with concerns about overall physical ability, should consult their doctor before booking.
+The drug Diamox (acetazolamide) may aid acclimatisation in some individuals.
+Those considering using Diamox should speak to their doctor about the drug, its suitability, side-effects, and a prescription.
+Please note, while we endeavour to assist all our customers in achieving their goals, there may be times when a leader decides to delay or stop someone’s ascent based on their condition.

 If you are not taking out Exodus Travel Insurance, make sure your policy covers you up to the maximum altitude on this trip (if trekking in the Himalaya your policy should also cover the use of a helicopter for emergency medical evacuation).

-All ascents, descents and distances listed above have been measured by our local partners or tour leaders, in many cases with satellite-based mapping software.
-Please note, different GPS measuring devices can give differing results, particularly on winding paths or in mountainous terrain.
-Measurements stated throughout these trips notes are given to help you understand the types of terrain and distances you will encounter.
+Ascents, descents and distances: All ascents, descents and distances listed in the daily itinerary have been measured by our local partners or tour leaders, in many cases with satellite-based mapping software.
+However, different GPS measuring devices can give differing results, particularly on winding paths or in mountainous terrain.
+Measurements stated throughout these Trips Notes are given to help you understand the types of terrain and distances you will encounter.
 Timings stated will vary depending on the pace of your group.

 Once Inca Trail permits have sold out for a given date, we can no longer accept bookings for the classic Inca Trail trek.
 However, we can offer an equally spectacular alternative trek (not requiring a permit) in its place.
 The remote high-altitude Moonstone Trek takes in a number of recently discovered Inca and pre-Inca archaeological sites and there are practically no other tourists along the route.